SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/http-source/otlp.md

 <p><a href="/docs/beta"><span className="beta">Beta</span></a></p>

 :::note
 This feature is in Beta.
-To participate contact your Sumo account executive.
+To participate, contact your Sumo account executive.
 :::